CERTCC/CERT-Guide-to-CVD/docs/howto/variation/response_pacing.md

 coordination for cases where it was feasible to maintain separate conversations with the affected parties.
-Maintaining a hub-and-spoke coordination topology for each distinct case requires some forethought into tools and practices, though---you can't just carbon-copy everybody, and without good tracking tools, keeping tabs on who knows what can be difficult.
+Maintaining a hub-and-spoke coordination topology for each distinct case requires some forethought into tools and practices, though&mdash;you can't just carbon-copy everybody, and without good tracking tools, keeping tabs on who knows what can be difficult.
 A hub-and-spoke topology allows a coordinator to maintain operational security since each conversation has only two